N-terminal acetylation

 2020 We show that acetylation of protein N-termini by NatB affects plant growth and immunity towards pathogens.

-2020 We identified the plant NAA60 homolog as a plasma membrane-anchored Nat that is required for a successful response towards protein-harming stresses.
+2020 We identified the plant NAA60 homolog as a plasma membrane-anchored Nat required for a successful response to protein-harming stresses.
 NAA60 has a broad substrate specificity in vitro and acetylates membrane-associated proteins in planta.

 2015 to 2020 We identified the first plastid-localized N-acetyltransferase and contributed in the framework of the ERA-CAPS consortium Kat/Nat to the characterization of the dual active protein acetyltransferase machinery in plastids.